About Beaverton's CERT Program

 Special Group Classes

 In addition to our regularly scheduled CERT training, we also provide training to groups on a special-request basis.
-If you would like to request a group training event, contact Ted Morris, our CERT Training Coordinator at (503) 350-4085.
+If you would like to request a group training event, contact Michael Mumaw, our Emergency Manager at 503-629-6400.

-For further about how to keep you and your family safe during a major disaster or emergency, please view our emergency preparedness
+For further information about how to keep you and your family safe during a major disaster or emergency, please view our emergency preparedness information.